A few years ago, when we

 substance abuse group where teens help other teens - thought they were

-attending a Rotary lunch to share their story with a group of 200 prospective
+attending a Rotary lunch to show what they were about to a group of 200

-supporters.
+prospective supporters.
 What they didn't count on was the chord they struck.
-They didn't

-count on how many of those adults sat quietly dealing with their own
+They didn't count on how many of those adults sat quietly dealing with their

 wanted to refer to the program.
 The group did indeed find many supporters that